elewites/CryptoApp/README.md

 5. As a user, one is able to toggle between dark themed mode and light mode.

+6. The user should be ble to use the app in a laptop or mobile device as all the CSS styling is responsive.

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).